Akshaykumar05/Vipassana/README.md

 ### Benefits of Vipassana
 ![](https://www.choosingtherapy.com/wp-content/uploads/2023/05/Potential-Benefits-of-Vipassana-Meditation.png)

-### My Takeaways:
-* To do your work with minimal disturbing others.
-* Be in present, and keep a balance in thinking about past and future.
-* Respect others opinion.
-* Do regular meditation (make it a part of daily life cycle)

 ### How it can be beneficial for you
 * It can help in reducing stress and frustation, while also boost focus and compassion.